Fort Huachuca: Museums

 Fort Huachuca has two museums in three buildings on post.
 The Ft.
 Huachuca Museum occupies two buildings on Old Post, its main museum and gift shop (Building 41401), and a nearby spillover gallery called the Museum Annex (building 41305).
 It tells the story of Fort Huachuca and the U.S. Army in the American Southwest, with special emphasis on the Buffalo Soldiers and the Apache War.
 The Annex across the street (Old Post Theater) has outdoor displays, walkways, sitting areas, and historical statues.

-The second museum is The U.S. Army Intelligence Museum, in the military intelligence (MI) Library on the MI school campus (Hatfield Street – Building 62723).
-The museum has a collection of historical artifacts including agent radio communication gear, aerial cameras, cryptographic equipment, an Enigma Code machine, two small drones and a section of the Berlin Wall.
+The second museum is the U.S. Army Intelligence Museum, in the military intelligence (MI) Library on the MI school campus (Hatfield Street – Building 62723).
+The museum has a collection of historical artifacts, including agent radio communication gear, aerial cameras, cryptographic equipment, an Enigma machine, two small drones, and a section of the Berlin Wall.
 The museum's emphasis is on U.S. Army military intelligence history and includes displays of the organizational development of army intelligence.
-There is a small military intelligence gift shop with customized Fort Huachuca souvenirs.
+A small military intelligence gift shop has customized Fort Huachuca souvenirs.

 All visitors, military or civilian, are welcome at the Ft.
 Huachuca Museum free of charge.
 Civilian visitors without a DoD ID card must pass a criminal background check before being allowed to pass the gate.
-Foreign visitors must be escorted by active duty or retired military personnel.
+Foreign visitors must be escorted by active-duty or retired military personnel.

 Signal Commands

-Fort Huachuca has a rich tradition in Army Signal and is currently home to NETCOM whose mission is to plan, engineer, install, integrate, protect, defend and operate army cyberspace, enabling mission command through all phases of operations.
-It used to be home to the 11th Signal Brigade.
-The 11th Signal Brigade has the mission of rapidly deploying worldwide to provide and protect command, control, communications, and computer support for commanders.
+Fort Huachuca has a rich tradition in Army Signal and is currently home to NETCOM, whose mission is to plan, engineer, install, integrate, protect, defend, and operate army cyberspace, enabling mission command through all phases of operations.
+Once the home of the 11th Signal Brigade, it now has the mission of rapidly deploying worldwide to provide and protect command, control, communications, and computer support for commanders.
 They were deployed to provide signal operations during the 2003 invasion of Iraq.
 On 7 June 2013, the unit moved to Fort Hood, Texas.
-The Army Electronic Proving Ground (USAEPG), a forerunner in the research and development of defense technology, was conducted at Ft.
+The Army Electronic Proving Ground, a forerunner in the research and development of defense technology, was conducted at Ft.
 Huachuca for several decades.
-The software-defined radios, Wideband Networking Waveform, and the Soldier Radio Waveform, were tested at USAEPG in 2014 for a network integration evaluation, NIE 15.2, at Fort Bliss, in 2015.
+The software-defined radios, wideband networking waveform, and soldier radio waveform were tested there in 2014 for a network-integration evaluation at Fort Bliss in 2015.

 Military Intelligence

-In addition to the US Army Intelligence Center, Fort Huachuca is the home of the 111th Military Intelligence Brigade, which conducts MI training for the armed services.
+In addition to the US Army Intelligence Center, Fort Huachuca is the home of the 111th Military Intelligence Brigade, which conducts military intelligence (MI) training for the armed services.
 The Military Intelligence Officer Basic Leadership Course, Military Intelligence Captain's Career Course, and the Warrant Officer Basic and Advanced Courses are taught on the installation.
 The Army's MI branch also held the responsibility for unmanned aerial vehicles until April 2006.
 The program was reassigned to the Aviation branch's 1st Battalion, 210th Aviation Regiment, now 2nd Battalion, 13th Aviation Regiment.
-Additional training in Human Intelligence (e.g., interrogation, counterintelligence), Imagery Intelligence, and Electronic Intelligence and analysis is also conducted by the 111th.
+Additional training in human intelligence (e.g., interrogation, counterintelligence), imagery intelligence, and electronic signal intelligence and analysis is also conducted by the 111th.
 The 111th MI Brigade hosts the Joint Intelligence Combat Training Center at Fort Huachuca.